 Beginning in a plank, lower down into chaturanga.
 Keeping your hips and thighs off the floor, extend your chest toward the ceiling by pressing the palms of your hands and tops of your feet into the mat firmly.
 With arms now fully extended and the upper body lifted up off the floor, press your shoulders down away from your ears and gaze up slightly to open up your chest and create extension in the spine and upper back.

 Legs up the wall is a great way to release tension in the lower back.
 Simply bring either your right or left hip to the base of a wall, lay on your back and start to rotate your legs up the wall.
 If there’s any space between your sitting bones and the wall, scoot up until you feel the wall against them.
 Straighten your legs and relax your arms by your side.

 Remember, when stretching your back it’s important to know your limits and avoid injury.
-For tips on how to practise yoga safely and protect your back, read this article before you hit the mat.
+Read here for tips of how to avoid back injury during yoga and practice safely whilst protecting your back.

 Contact WordPress Support Number To Maintain Your Website